lyijin/spis_dna_meth/README.rst

 ``GLM``: how we defined differentially methylated genes.

+``jnk_mapk_meth``: code to illustrate the hypermethylation of negative regulators of JNK and MAPK pathways, and the general hypomethylation of positive regulators of the same pathways.

 ``spurious_transcription``: checks whether methylation reduced spurious transcription (it did).

 Stuff used in this project, but uploaded elsewhere